rsPCA/rspcacode/README.txt

 2. Prerequisites and installation

-Prerequisites: Matlab (www.mathworks.com) and EEGLAB (sccn.ucsd.edu/eeglab; (Delorme and Makeig, 2004)) should be installed.
+Prerequisites: MATLAB (www.mathworks.com) and EEGLAB (sccn.ucsd.edu/eeglab; (Delorme and Makeig, 2004)) should be installed.

 Installation: Download the "rspca.zip" file and unzip in a desired directory.
 We would recommend you to follow the tutorial below with the sample data (stored in ../rsPCA/sample_data). one preprocessed sample datasets is provided.